fmalmeida/MpGAP/README.md

 ## Using the configuration file

-All the parameters showed above can be, and are advised to be, set through the configuration file.
-When a configuration file is set the pipeline is run by simply executing `nextflow run fmalmeida/MpGAP -c ./configuration-file`
+All parameters showed above can be, and are advised to be, set through the configuration file.
+When a configuration file is used the pipeline is executed as `nextflow run fmalmeida/MpGAP -c ./configuration-file`

-Your configuration file is what will tell to the pipeline the type of data you have, and which processes to execute.
-Therefore, it needs to be correctly set up.
+Your configuration file is what will tell the pipeline which type of data you have, and which processes to execute.
+Therefore, it needs to be correctly configured.

 Create a configuration file in your working directory: